ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 For your convenience we've also added the list of metrics and their associated OIDs here:

 {NOTE:Accessing a list of all available OIDs}
-You can list all OIDs along with its description using `{serverUrl}/monitoring/snmp/oids` endpoint.
+You can list all OIDs along with its description using the `<serverUrl>/monitoring/snmp/oids` endpoint.
 {NOTE/}

 {NOTE:Accessing OID value via HTTP}
-For convenience, single OID value can be retrieved via HTTP GET endpoint `{serverUrl}/monitoring/snmp?oid=<oid>`.
+For convenience, single OID values can be retrieved via HTTP `GET` endpoint `<serverUrl>/monitoring/snmp?oid=<oid>`.

 Example:
 {CODE-BLOCK:bash}